Join our campaign to make Goa the first rabies-free state in India!

 The standard of the roads, vehicles and driving in India may be less than you are used to.
 We conduct vehicle safety and driver checks for all the vehicles we use but this is something you should be aware of.
 The accommodation, although not luxurious, is clean, comfortable and safe and our previous volunteers have been very happy there.

-Emotional Trauma - This might sound melodramatic but there is a chance that you will witness suffering, be it human or animal, while on this project.
-You cannot know how you will react to seeing a dog suffering from a terrible case of mange or with a fractured leg because it was hit by a car or seeing people in need.
-While some of you might have experience with different health and living standards, other might not.
+There is a chance that you will witness suffering, be it human or animal, while on this project.
+You cannot know how you will react to seeing a dog suffering from a terrible case of mange or with a fractured leg, seeing people in need or finding a personal bond had been shattered by illness.
+It may simply be alarming to see dogs who lived chained outside, or are handled roughly.
 It is perfectly normal to feel a range of emotions in response to this.
-We can help support you and ensure that all the hard work you put into this project makes a long lasting change to the lives of people and animals you meet.
+We can help support you and ensure that all the hard work you put into this project makes a long and lasting change to the lives of people and animals you meet.

 Climate – There is no other way to put it: Goa can get very hot and sweaty.
 October is technically in the dry season, with temperatures usually between 25-31°C. However, it isn’t rare to be caught in the occasional monsoon down-pour!
 We will make sure that you have plenty of fresh, clean, safe water throughout the day.
 Remember to pack high factor sun cream and a hat.